 07. Always use Tables

-Excel tables are a powerful tool which can help you to save your time by a considerable amount.
-Excel table includes many attractive features like easy sort and filtering, auto-filling of formula, quick formatting, easy data entering, meaningful cell referencing, quick statistics, dynamic charts, always visible headers in scrolling and much more…
+Excel tables are a powerful tool that can help you to save time by a considerable amount.
+Excel table includes many attractive features like easy sorting and filtering, auto-filling of formulas, quick formatting, easy data entering, meaningful cell referencing, quick statistics, dynamic charts, always visible headers in scrolling, and much more…

 For more information about Excel tables, read “10 Benefits of Converting Your Data into Excel Tables“.

 08. Lock Cells, Rows, and Columns with F4

-When you are dragging a formula to fill adjacent cells, your cell references are changing accordingly.
+When you are dragging a formula to fill adjacent cells, your cell references are changed accordingly.
 If you want an absolute reference, you must lock that specific cell or cells.
-You can use the “$” mark in front of the column reference or row reference or front of both as appropriate.
+You can use the “$” mark in front of the column reference or row reference or in front of both as appropriate.
 However, doing this manually is time-consuming.
 Instead, you can use the F4 key as described in the self-explanatory gif given below.

 09. Copy Formatting (Mouse Right Key Drag and Drop)

 You can use the same method used in the 4th tip, for converting functions to values to copy the cell formatting to another cell easily.
-For this select, the option “Copy Here as Formats Only” as shown in the following gif.
+For this selection, the option “Copy Here as Formats Only” is shown in the following gif.

 10. Repeating the Previous Action (F4)

 Most of the time, we need to repeat the same action number of times when working with Excel.
-You can use the F4 key to do repeat the previous action easily as shown in the below gif.
+You can use the F4 key to repeat the previous action easily as shown in the below gif.